Dissociation

 In this webinar, a mother and her teenage daughter who have experienced severe family violence by an ex-husband/father in the past become embroiled in an intense verbal argument that escalates into sudden physical violence.
 Their therapist attempts to mediate the disagreement while not siding with either mother or daughter, and then must help the mother recover from shock and dissociation while simultaneously helping the daughter not run away and stay present in the room.
 Mother and daughter go through a complex series of emotional reactions (anger, fear, guilt, shame, grief) with the help of the therapist, and are able to make the shift from experiencing a flashback of violence to reconnecting with one another based on their core relationship.

-Managing Parental Dissociation During a Dyadic Therapy Session: Meeting the Needs of Dysregulated Parent and Child
+Managing Parental Dissociation During a Dyadic Therapy Session

 Triggered Distress in a Young Child During Play Therapy

-In this webinar you will meet Maya, a 9-year-old girl, was referred for therapy due to numerous instances of domestic violence by her father toward her mother (some of which she witnessed), physical abuse by her father, and possible sexual abuse with no specific disclosures.
-Maya’s father is currently incarcerated for drug and violence-related crimes.
-Her mother was unable to consistently take care of Maya for the past few years due to substance abuse issues so Maya was removed from her care.
-Maya has two failed foster home placements due to significant aggressive and sexualized behavior.
-She is currently residing in a stable foster home and has begun to have monitored visits with her biological mother who was recently discharged from a drug rehabilitation program.
-Maya has attended therapy with this therapist for only a short time and recently, has begun to demonstrate more trauma-related play.
+In this webinar, you will meet Maya, a 9-year-old girl, referred for therapy due to numerous instances of domestic violence by her father toward her mother (some of which she witnessed), physical abuse by her father, and possible sexual assault with no specific disclosures.
+Maya has attended therapy with this therapist for only a short time and recently has begun to demonstrate more trauma-related play.
 This session illustrates how dysregulation and trauma processing can be exhibited in play, sometimes with significant distress for the child with developmental trauma.
-The critical dilemma involves to what extent the therapist helps a highly traumatized child to manage her distress versus engage in trauma processing.

 Supporting a Recently Traumatized Youth in a Crisis of Dissociation and Self-Harm

 Samantha is a 15-year-old African American girl who lives in public housing in an urban area rife with violence and drug use.
 Samantha is an outstanding student and attends private school on scholarship, where her friends describe her as beautiful, popular, brilliant, and a star athlete.
 At age 10, Samantha saw her brother murdered when he was walking her home from school.
 Their mother became hysterical and chronically depressed, and their father changed from a loving dad to drinking and screaming at the family.
-Samantha was sexually assaulted by her boyfriend’s male friends at a party at which she, usually a non-drinker, became intoxicated and passed out.
-Samantha has no memory of the assault and was referred to a female therapist, Dr. Sofia Mattei, by a sexual assault counselor who met with her at the hospital.
+Samantha was sexually assaulted by her boyfriend’s male friends at a party where she became intoxicated and passed out.
+Samantha has no memory of the event and was referred to a female therapist, Dr. Sofia Mattei, by a sexual assault counselor who met with her at the hospital.
 This webinar presents Samantha’s first therapy session with Dr. Mattei.